Leonel Fernández

 Fernández became the first elected president of the Dominican Republic under his political party, the Dominican Liberation Party (Partido de la Liberación Dominicana, or PLD), although party founder Juan Bosch was also sworn in as president in 1963 after the first democratic elections held in roughly four decades in the country.
 Fernández's administrations have focused much on technological and infrastructural development and macroeconomic and monetary stability.
 He has served as the party president of the Dominican Liberation Party from 2001 until his resignation on 20 October 2019.
-He later joined the People’s Force and was nominated as it’s party’s presidential nominee.
+He later founded the People's Force and nominated himself as its party's presidential nominee.

 He is a native of Villa Juana, Distrito Nacional and lived for much of his childhood and early adulthood in New York City.

-Leonel Fernández is the President of the World Federation of United Nations Associations and a member of the Inter-American Dialogue.
+Leonel Fernández is a former the President of the World Federation of United Nations Associations (2018-2022) and a member of the Inter-American Dialogue.

 Early life

 Fernandez is the son of sergeant major José Antonio Fernández Collado and Yolanda Reyna Romero.
-His family moved to New York City in the United States.
-They lived most of the time in the Washington Heights neighborhood, a dense Manhattan neighborhood dominated by Dominicans.
+In 1962, his family moved to New York City in the United States.
+They lived most of the time in the Washington Heights neighborhood, a dense Manhattan neighborhood, home to many Dominican New Yorkers.

-After he finished high school, Fernandez returned to his country and started law studies in the Universidad Autonoma de Santo Domingo.
+After he finished high school, Fernandez returned to his country in 1968 and started law studies in the Universidad Autonoma de Santo Domingo.
 He joined the Dominican Liberation Party when it was founded in 1973 by former Dominican President Juan Bosch, leaving the Dominican Revolutionary Party (PRD) to do so.
 Fernández was known as a close pupil of Bosch.
 He accompanied him as a vice-presidential candidate in the 1994 presidential election.